xamfoo/tmp-1/README.md

 export default connect(mapStateToProps, mapDispatchToProps)(Shell);
 ```

-- We can use the shorthand for `mapDispatchToProps`:
+- We can probably use the shorthand for `mapDispatchToProps`:

 ```javascript
 const mapDispatchToProps = {